ControlEverythingCommunity/TSL45315/README.md

 TSL45315 Ambient Light Sensor

 The TSL45315 device, provides ambient light sensing (ALS), giving direct lux output.
 This Device is available from ControlEverything.com [SKU: TSL45315_I2CS]

 https://www.controleverything.com/content/Light?sku=TSL45315_I2CS
+>This method accepts 1 int argument specifying the channel to be read.
+This method will return the current reading on that channel in amps as a double variable.

 This Sample code can be used with Raspberry pi.